aromartins/GlassCeiling/README.md

 If you're interested in helping out, we'd be thrilled to to hear from you!
 We want to maintain a positive environment for all interested contributors, so please check out the contributor guidelines and read more about our vision in our Roadmap!

-## Who are we?

-We are Raquel Martins and Kelly Clancy, two scientists who want to help make academia a more inclusive place, and to help academics get the most out of their careers.
-We're proud members of the current <a href='https://medium.com/@MozOpenLeaders'>Mozilla Open Leaders cohort.</a>

 ## Contact us

 <a href='https://github.com/voxverus/GlassCeiling/issues'>Open an issue on this github repository!</a>
 <a href='http://voxverus.slack.com'>Join our slack team!</a>
 Visit us on twitter: <a href='https://twitter.com/kellybclancy'>aromartins</a> and <a href='https://twitter.com/kellybclancy'>kellybclancy</a>

 ## Participation Guidelines